Mystfit/Unreal-StableDiffusionTools/README.md

 * Fix texture memory usage.
 * Panning the generated image only works when grabbing it from the upper right quarter.
-* Downloaded models are not pulling git lfs files for some reason.
 * You may have to restart the editor after installing dependencies.
 * No persistence for fields in the editor.
 These will eventually be stored in a data asset.